agl-alexglopez/multithreading-with-mazes/README.md

 			else if NEXT is part of the maze

-				join our walk to the maze using backtracking
+				join our walk to the maze using backtracking to carve a path.

 			else

-				mark the direction we came from for backtracking
+				mark NEXT with the direction it needs for backtracking

 				PREVIOUS = WALK